Behind the Scenes of Discovery Channel’s “What Destroyed the Hindenburg?”

 Stu

 For purposes of privacy, perhaps I can set up a Facebook page on LTA stuff just for people like you and I to chat.
 My Facebook page is basically private now, and I would like to keep it that way.
-I sincerely do want to share thoughts with you and… Read more »
+I sincerely do want to share thoughts with you and others on LTA possibilities.
+I am hoping the folks from Airship Ventures out in Sunnyvale remain in the LTA chat loop and we can find out more about what they’re up to.
+Thanks for the sentiments.

 Jason Wallace